 Sources of retail supply vary throughout the Subregion, as shown in Table 1.
-This table was developed based on 2010 Urban Water Management Plans (UWMPs) whose service areas cover a majority of the Subregion.
+This table was developed based on 2010 Urban Water Management Plans (UWMPs) from a composite of wholesale and retail agencies whose service areas cover a majority of the Subregion.
 These agencies include: